 Fermentation is the process used to create beer and wine.
 That’s often what people think of when they hear the word.
 Those beverages are produced with yeast, though, as is this strawberry mead.

 Lacto-fermentation is the process used when we make fermented vegetables, fruits, and even kombucha.
 Lactobacillus bacteria converts sugars into lactic acid.
 This good bacteria inhibits the growth of harmful bacteria.
 The lactobacillus organisms that develop when we ferment food preserves it, but it’s also a boon to our digestive tract.
-Foods fermented in this way provide us with the probiotics that we’ve heard so much about in recent years.
+This lactic acid fermentation provides us with the probiotics that we’ve heard so much about in recent years.

-When fermenting foods, you’ll choose between a brine method and direct salting.
+When fermenting foods, you’ll choose between a brine method and dry salting.

-The brine method calls for covering fresh vegetables with a mixture of salt and water.
+The brine method calls for covering fresh vegetables such as carrot sticks or green beans with a mixture of salt and water.
 This is most commonly used with whole vegetables or those cut into chunks.
 Fermented nasturtium seeds and sugar snap peas are an example of this process.

 Other ferments like this beet sauerkraut or these fermented carrots call for shredding produce and tossing it with salt.
 The salt causes the vegetables to release their juices.
 This finely chopped or shredded mixture is pressed and pounded into a jar, removing any oxygen and generating liquid.
 When a jar is packed full, there’s sufficient liquid to cover the solids, thus preserving them in an oxygen-free environment.